bastiao/EsgrimaJS/README.md

 are limited to their API to run your interface tests, here, you can handle javascript triggers and do it in a different way, like for instance, run unit tests and so on.

+The philosophy of EsgrimaJS is totally different from the others.
+The key idea is each test module will belong to a group.
+And each test will run in a group, which mean that it is in one machine or one thousand machines.

 ## How to use?